D.I.Y. (song): Release

 "D.I.Y" was first released on 12 May 1978 under Charisma Records with "Perspective" as its B-side.
-The first 30,000 copies of the single were distributed in a special record sleeve.
-No music video for the song was ever filmed for "D.I.Y", although button badges were created to promote the single.
+The first 30,000 copies of the single were distributed in a special record sleeve.No music video for the song was ever filmed for "D.I.Y", although button badges were created to promote the single.
 Writing for NME, Nick Kent commented that "D.I.Y. seem[ed] destined to sink without a trace only three weeks after its release" in the UK, although Gabriel said that he "still believe[d] in D.I.Y. commercially" despite this.
 He also told the Liverpool Daily Post that he was surprised about the single's lack of success, saying that he and the record company originally thought that "D.I.Y." was an "obvious single, but not many people agreed."

-A re-recorded version of "D.I.Y." was released as a single in September 1978.
+In the 26 August 1978 edition of Billboard, the publication listed "D.I.Y." as one of the songs that Atlantic Records planned on releasing as a twelve-inch single in the United States "designed specifically for AOR radio use".
+A re-recorded version of "D.I.Y." was ultimately released as a single in September 1978, with the United Kingdom receiving the reissue through Charisma Records.
 This version featured the addition of an extra chorus and horns.
-Gabriel retained the original rhythm tracks but redid the vocals and restored the saxophone part that he had originally envisioned.
+Gabriel retained the original rhythm tracks but redid the vocals and added a saxophone part that he had originally envisioned.
 He said that the main riff was originally intended for brass instruments, but the idea only came to fruition for the song's re-recording.
 An extended remix was also issued as a twelve-inch single.

-Two different songs were appended to the single as B-sides.
+Two different songs were appended to the single as B-sides for the reissue.
 The first song was an edit of "Mother of Violence, which lacked the insect noises found on the album version; the second B-side was a lullaby titled "Teddy Bear".
 Gabriel had previously performed "Teddy Bear" live in various languages, including English, French and German.
 "Teddy Bear" was considered for the track listing of Gabriel's 1978 self-titled release, but it was later replaced with "Indigo".
 Similar to the original release of "D.I.Y.", the re-recording also failed to chart.